helxplatform/translator-devops/helm/name-lookup/Readme.md

 - `blocklist.url`: Should be the URL of the Blocklist file, such as https://api.github.com/repos/NCATSTranslator/Blocklists/contents/main/blocklist.yaml?ref=main
-- `blocklist.github_personal_access_token_secret`: if a GitHub personal access token is needed, you can store it in a [Kubernetes secret] with the key `github_personal_access_token`, and then set this configuration variable to the name of the secret.
+- `blocklist.github_personal_access_token_secret`: if a GitHub personal access token is needed, you can store it in a [Kubernetes secret] with the key specified in `blocklist.github_personal_access_token_key`, and then set this configuration variable to the name of the secret.

 The easiest way to create the Kubernetes secret for the GitHub personal access token is by using `kubectl`: